-You don’t have to stop working to get more active when you hit 10,000 (or any step goal)?
-It’s true that you can simply walk more, but if you have limited time, physical difficulties or you’re simply seeking a new challenge you may need to set a different goal for yourself.
+You can still make progress even if you don’t have more time to walk during the day, if you physical difficulties or if you just want to try something new.
 The right goal helps you continue to improve your fitness, lose weight and avoid hitting a plateau.
 If you’ve hit your goal (or if you’re getting closer), here’s what to do next!

 Get More Steps